brandedholdings/code-challenge/README.md

 ## How to submit your work

-1. [Fork the project on github](https://help.github.com/articles/fork-a-repo/) to a public repository under your github user
+1. Clone this repository
 2. Apply your modifications to satisfy the requirements
-3. Email the forked repository with your code modifications to [dave.maple@brandedholdings.com](mailto:dave.maple@brandedholdings.com)
+3. Zip the completed directory and email it to [dave.maple@brandedholdings.com](mailto:dave.maple@brandedholdings.com)

 ## How to run the project
 ```bash